How to Read a 10-K: The Only 5 Sections That Matter

 Item 13 is dry but important.
 It's where the company discloses transactions with insiders: executives, board members, or their related entities.

-Most of the time, there’s nothing dramatic here.
-Occasionally, it’s where you find the seeds of a governance blow-up.
+Most of the time, there's nothing dramatic here.
+Occasionally, it's where you find the seeds of a board-level blow-up.

 - The company leasing property from an entity controlled by an executive or director.